Copperhead showing prospectivity along mineralised structural corridors

 The year 1988 also saw WMC complete more stream drainage sampling north of Copperhead.
 This sampling proved that streams draining towards the north off the range hosting Copperhead were also anomalous in copper and molybdenum.
 In this exploration program, streams draining Copperhead returned assays of 45ppm, 50ppm and 60ppm Cu (from a low level background of 10ppm Au) and 3,600ppb, 2,100ppb and 2,000ppb Mo (from a low level background of 200ppb Mo).
 An anomalous rock sample of 55 g/t Ag was also collected north of Copperhead, close to the headwaters of Wild Creek.
-Importantly, these north-flowing tributaries indicate that the geochemical anomalism associated with Copperhead is wide open towards the north.
+Importantly, these north-flowing tributaries indicate that the geochemical anomalism associated with Copperhead is open towards the north.

-No work was completed in the immediate area surrounding Copperhead between 1989 and 2017, when Copperhead was granted to Rockfire’s subsidiary, BGM Investments.
+No work was completed in the immediate area surrounding Copperhead from 1989 until 2017, when Copperhead was granted to Rockfire’s subsidiary, BGM Investments in 2017.

 DDH002 AND DDH005 cross-section looking west